 Online searches will be carried out at the shortlisting stage or after an offer of employment has been made (but prior to work commencing).
-An online search may help to identify any incidents or issues that have happened, and are publicly available online, which the School may want to explore with an applicant at interview or prior to them commencing work.
+The School will not carry out online searches as part of its initial sift of applications.
+An online search may help to identify any incidents or issues that have happened, and are publicly available online, which the School may want to explore with an applicant at interview.
 This forms part of the School's wider safeguarding due diligence which aims to prevent and/or deter individuals who may be unsuitable to work with children from working in a school environment.
-The online searches the School carries out may include searches of internet search engines, websites and social media platforms.
-Applicants will be asked to provide details of their online profiles, including account names and social media handles in order for relevant online searches to be carried out.
-The School will not ask for passwords or access to private social media accounts.